PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Method

 With the above generation procedure, we can achieve ancestral reconstruction.
 Specifically, given two extant species $a$ and $b$, the morphology of their hypothetical common ancestor is reconstructed by interpolating both centroids and phylogenetic embeddings:

 and then sampling residuals conditioned on $(\boldsymbol{\mu}_\text{anc}, \boldsymbol{\phi}_\text{anc})$ via the generation procedure above.

-The three-stage pipeline described above, phylogenetically-regularized encoding (Section~\ref{Stage 1: Phylogenetically-Regularized DeepSDF}), biologically-informed augmentation (Section~\ref{Stage 2: Latent Space Augmentation}), and residual flow matching (Section~\ref{Stage 3: Residual Conditional Flow Matching}), constitutes the complete PhyloSDF framework.
+The three-stage pipeline described above, phylogenetically-regularized encoding (Stage 1), biologically-informed augmentation (Stage 2), and residual flow matching (Stage 3), constitutes the complete PhyloSDF framework.
 The velocity network used within the Residual Conditional Flow Matching stage of the broader PhyloSDF framework is further referred to as \textbf{PhyloFlowNet}.